withastro/docs/src/pages/en/guides/configuring-astro.md

 })
 ```

-To references a file or directory relative to the configuration file, use `import.meta.url` (unless you are writing a common.js `astro.config.cjs` file).
+To reference a file or directory relative to the configuration file, use `import.meta.url` (unless you are writing a common.js `astro.config.cjs` file).

 ```js
 export default defineConfig({